icon-project/IBC-Integration/README.md

 Contributors are expected to adhere to the project's [Code of Conduct](CODE_OF_CONDUCT.md) at all times.
 This ensures a respectful and inclusive environment for all contributors and participants.

 We appreciate your dedication to contributing to the IBC Integration for ICON Project.
 Your efforts help improve the project's quality and expand its capabilities.
-Thank you for being a part of our community!
+Thank you for being a part of our community!.

 ## License <a name = "license"> </a>